 Also competing at the London games was Ella Gunson (SAR’14), a field hockey player from New Zealand.
 A seven-year veteran of her country’s national field hockey program, Gunson took up the sport at age nine.
-Her team’s hopes for winning a bronze medal were dashed when Great Britain defeated New Zealand 3-1.
+Her team’s hopes for winning a bronze medal were dashed earlier today when Great Britain defeated New Zealand 3-1.
 A junior who recently transferred to BU from Massey University in Auckland, Gunson is the first athlete from BU to compete in an Olympic field hockey event.

 Other BU alums in the 2012 London Olympic Games included Rachael Vanderwal (SED’06), a member of Great Britain’s first Olympic women’s basketball team; Jozef Klaassen (SMG’09) and Meindert Klem (CGS’07, CAS’10), both of whom rowed for the Netherlands men’s crew team; and Australian men’s Olympic basketball team coach Brett Brown (MET’83), who is an assistant coach with the National Basketball Association’s San Antonio Spurs.
 Will Daly (CGS’04, SMG’06) was an alternate for the U.S. men’s rowing team.

 As for Dell, while she may find it impossible to sleep in, one aspect of her wake-up routine has changed: the day after winning, she tweeted: “Wearing the medal to breakfast.”3 Comments